ga-wdi-boston/ember-deployment-guide/README.md

 1. You need to tell your Ember client to _point_ to your deployed API.
 Update `config/environment.js` to follow below:

+#### Important:

+-Note that if you do not see the apiHost line, you will need to add it now as seen below.

 ```js
 module.exports = function(environment) {
   var ENV = {